-- Solar energy equipment shall be located to minimize visual impacts from the public right-of-way. - Solar energy equipment shall be repaired, removed, or replaced within six-twelve (126) months of no longer being operational. - All solar energy equipment must conform to all County, State, and Federal regulations and safety requirements as well as applicable industry standards. - C. Accessory Solar Energy Systems.
-Accessory solar energy systems, as defined in Article 2 Definitions, include all-building-mounted systems and those ground-mounted systems less than 1,000 square feet in area with the primary purpose of generating electricity for the principle use on the site.
+- Solar energy equipment shall be located to minimize visual impacts from the public right-of-way. - 2.
+Solar energy equipment shall be repaired, removed, or replaced within six (6) months of no longer being operational. - All solar energy equipment must conform to all County, State, and Federal regulations and safety requirements as well as applicable industry standards. - C. Accessory Solar Energy Systems.
+Accessory solar energy systems, as defined in Article 2 Definitions, include all building-mounted systems and those ground-mounted systems less than 1,000 square feet in area.
 Accessory solar energy systems are a permitted accessory use in all zoning districts, subject to administrative review and approval. - Application to Zoning Administrator.
-An applicant who seeks to install an accessory solar energy system shall submit an application to the Zoning Administrator upon forms furnished and approved by the Conway Township Board of Trustees. - 2.
+An applicant who seeks to install an accessory solar energy collector-system shall submit an application to the Zoning Administrator upon forms furnished and approved by the Conway Township Board of Trustees. - 2.
 Application Criteria.
 The application must be approved in writing by the Zoning Administrator.
 The application shall include the following: - a.
 Photographs of the property's existing conditions. - Renderings or catalogue cuts of the proposed solar energy equipment. - c.
-Certificate of compliance demonstrating that the system has been tested and approved by Underwriters Laboratories (UL) or other approved independent testing agency acceptable to Township.
+Certificate of compliance demonstrating that the system has been tested and approved by Underwriters Laboratories (UL) or other approved independent testing agency acceptable to Township. - d.
+Plot plan to indicate where the solar energy equipment is to be installed on the property. - e.
+Description of the screening to be provided for ground mounted solar energy equipment. - f.
+In addition to the criteria contained in this subsection, applicants seeking approval of a ground-mounted solar

-Commented [AC2]: Are these the only 2 possibilities?
+Commented [AC1]: Are these the only 2 possibilities?

-Commented [AC3]: Consider moving this to the definition?
+Commented [AC2]: Consider moving this to the definition?
 IWhat do we do with systems that are building mounted, not commercial, and over 1,000 square feet?